 Evie and Lana transported into the lobby within a hot pink haze of swirling colors.
-Lana stumbled out and let out a shout of relief.
-She looked around, noticing that everyone was still frozen in time.
+Lana stumbled and let out a shout of relief.
+She looked around, everyone was still frozen in time.

 "We made it!
 I hope Superboy does."
 She said worried.

 Evie smiled.
 "Lana, I think Superboy is going to be fine.
 He has my father on his side and they know exactly what to do.
-I'm going to leave you here, I must return home now.
-When I unfreeze everyone, it will be as if nothing happened.
+I must return home now.
+When I unfreeze everyone, it'll be as if nothing happened.
 Only you and Superboy will remember everything.
-Oh and one more thing, when I first came to the office I thought I saw Clark somewhere outside running late…" Evie fibbed.
-"I'm going to make sure that the boss doesn't remember he didn't make it on time to work.
+One more thing, when I first came to the office I thought I saw Clark somewhere outside running late…" Evie fibbed.
+"I'm going to make sure that the boss doesn't remember he was late for work.
 I feel bad."

 Lana laughed and hugged Evie.
 "Thanks, Evie!
 Too bad Clark won't know what's going on."

 "Yeah, totally.
 He seems like a nice guy."
 Her cheeks warmed.

 "I think somebody has a crush!
 Don't worry, I'll never tell.
 Clark's one of the best."
 Lana chuckled.
 "Evie, I'll miss you.
 Maybe one day I can visit California, I've always wanted to tour Universal Studios and Hollywood."